🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-salàre : to salt
+salare : to salt

 sa||re : (accento grave)

-Indicative mood (Indicativo) of the verb salàre
+indicativo salare.
+Indicative mood of the verb salare

 Tempo semplice